About the Program

 American History, STEH

-Marika is a third-year doctoral student at Rutgers after receiving a B.A. from Bard College in 2008 and an M.A. from Brooklyn College in 2013.
+Marika received her B.A. from Bard College in 2008 and an M.A. from Brooklyn College in 2013.
 Marika is interested in U.S. environmental history, particularly in diverse and divergent ideas about nature in late nineteenth and early twentieth-century New York City.